Board of Governors

 Naki Osutei is a Director, Human Resources, Diversity and Inclusion with the Toronto 2015 Pan/Parapan American Games Organizing Committee.
 In this role, she contributes to building the staff and volunteer workforce for the Games as well as raising the Games’ standards for diversity and inclusion across governance, communications, procurement and recruitment.
 Previously, Ms. Osutei was the Vice-President, Strategy at the Greater Toronto CivicAction Alliance, a unique coalition of senior business, non-profit, government and community leaders formed to address challenges to the Toronto region’s social and economic future.
 She also had the distinct honour of contributing to the TORONTO 2015 Pan Am and Parapan Am Games where she led corporate diversity, inclusion, accessibility and legacy programs as Director, Public Affairs and Social Legacy.
 She is honoured to take these experiences into the private sector to support the development of leaders at CIBC as the Director, Executive Talent is Management.
 In her volunteer life, Ms. Osutei is also on the Board of Directors for St. Christopher House.
 She holds a master’s and bachelor’s degree in sociology from the University of Guelph and is often called upon to speak on the issues of cross-sectoral collaboration, leadership and diversity at private sector, government, non-profit and post-secondary institutions.
 Ms. Osutei joined the Board of Seneca College on September 1, 2011.

 Kevin Reinhardt, MA

-Kevin Reinhardt is a counsellor in the Counselling - Disability Health Services at Newnham Campus.
-He has worked at Seneca for 26 years.
-He holds an MA in Applied Educational Psychology and is a registered Psychologist (Ontario and NFLD/Labrador).
+Kevin Reinhardt is a counsellor in the Counselling and Accessibility Services at Newnham Campus.
+He has worked at Seneca since 1989.
+He holds a MA in Applied Educational Psychology and is a registered Psychologist (Ontario and NFLD/Labrador).
 Mr. Reinhardt joined the Board of Seneca College on September 1, 2014 as the Faculty Governor.